exebook/variable/README.md

 [Download Variable.ttf](https://github.com/exebook/variable/raw/main/Variable.ttf)

 Please pull request your screenshots with this font in your favorite IDE, theme and programming language!
 I will add everyone to this page.
-You can optionally add a link to your profile.
+You can optionally add a link to your profile or project repo.

 # samples